ShimantoRahman/empulse/docs/guide/datasets/iranian_churn.rst

 Cost Matrix
 ===========

-Contacting a customer costs a fraction :math:`f` of their value, whether or not they accept.
+Contacting a customer costs a fixed amount :math:`f`, whether or not they accept.
 A contacted customer accepts the retention offer with probability :math:`\gamma`, in which case their value is retained minus the incentive, a fraction :math:`d` of that value.
-Losing a customer you did not contact costs their full value.
+A churner who is not contacted simply leaves, which costs the campaign nothing — the lost value is an opportunity cost the campaign never had a claim on.

 .. list-table::